USMNT news: Altidore ruled out of USMNT squad for Nations League openers | Goal.com

 Zimmerman, meanwhile, suffered an injury in the second half of Los Angeles FC's MLS regular-season finale on Sunday, a 3-1 victory that sealed the record for the highest point total in league history.

-The defender, who has earned 11 senior caps, was forced to withdraw from the squad for Nations League matches against Cuba and Canada, the first in the competition's history.
+The defender, who has earned 11 senior caps, was forced to withdraw from the squad for the pair of Nations League matches.

 As a result, he has been replaced by Robinson, who joins the USMNT camp having originally been slated to join the U.S. Under-23 squad this week.